 Learn everything about Chateau Bourgneuf Pomerol with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Bourgneuf History, Overview

 Chateau Bourgneuf Vayron is one of the oldest family-owned properties in the Pomerol appellation.
 The Vayron family has owned and managed the estate starting in 1821.
 The vineyard has remained the same size since the Vayron family bought the property.

 Interestingly, until 2012, the wines of Chateau Bourgneuf were sold and labeled differently, depending on the country.
 In some countries, the wine was sold as Chateau Bourgneuf.
 In other countries, the wine was marketed as Chateau Bourgneuf Vayron.
 That odd practice started in about 1970.
 That ended with the 2014 vintage when the chateau officially changed its name to Chateau Bourgneuf.

 The 8.86-hectare vineyard of Chateau Bourgneuf is planted to 90% Merlot and 10% Cabernet Franc.
 The vineyard is well situated on good terroir, right next to the vineyards of Chateau Trotanoy on the Pomerol plateau.
 Trotanoy is not their only famous neighbor!
 Chateau LEglise Clinet is located directly northeast of Chateau Bourgneuf as well.
 They also have vines next to La Cabanne.

 The terroir of Chateau Bourgneuf is made up of different soils.
 The vineyard has a section that is almost exclusively clay, which is their best terroir.
 They also have soils with sand, gravel, and clay with some iron deposits as well.